 Audit Committee.
 The Audit Committee, which is composed of Mr. Mattson, Mr. Doerr, and Mr. Stein, reviews and evaluates the effectiveness of the Company's financial and accounting functions, including reviewing the scope and results of the audit work performed by the independent accountants and by the Company's internal accounting staff.
 Each member of the Audit Committee is "independent" as defined in Nasdaq Marketplace Rule 4200.
-The Audit Committee met twice during the fiscal year ended June 30, 2004.
+The Audit Committee met twice during the fiscal year ended June 30, 2005.
 The independent accountants were present at both of these meetings to discuss their audit scope and the results of their audit.
 For more information about the Audit Committee meetings, see the "Audit Committee Report."
-The Audit Committee is governed by a written charter approved and adopted by the Board, which is attached as Appendix A to this Proxy Statement.
+The Audit Committee is governed by a written charter approved and adopted by the Board.